-The QR algorithm can be applied rightway to Hermitian or symmetric matrices.
+The QR algorithm can be applied straight to Hermitian or symmetric matrices.
 By (3.1) we see that the QR algorithm generates a sequence $\{A_k\}$ of symmetric matrices.
-By taking into account the symmetry, the performance of the algorithm can be improved considerably.
-Furthermore, from Theorem 2.12 we know that Hermitian matrices have a real spectrum.
+Taking into account the symmetry, the performance of the algorithm can be improved considerably.
+Furthermore, from Theorem 2.14 we know that Hermitian matrices have a real spectrum.
 Therefore, we can restrict ourselves to single shifts.